gitahievans/Final-project/Phase-1-final-project/README.md

-Project Title: Dictionary App
+Project Title: DICTIONARY APP

-Name: Evans Gitahi
+Name: EVANS GITAHI

 Project description:
     The purpose of this application is to enable a user to know the following for english words:
         1. Meaning